pin-xyz/take-home/README.md

 ## Getting Started

 1. Start by cloning this repo to your local machine
-2. `cd` to your newly cloned repo and take a look around
+1. `cd` to your newly cloned repo and take a look around
-3. When ready, run `npm i`
+1. When ready, run `npm i`
-4. Run your development server by running `npm run dev`
+1. Run your development server by running `npm run dev`
-5. Run migrations for our sqlite database `npm run setup`
-6. Open a browser window to `localhost:3000` to view the app
+1. Open a browser window to `localhost:3000` to view the app

 ## Resources & Documentation